IsraelHikingMap/Site/README.md

 * [Setup the server](#setup-the-server)

 # Technology stack
-The technology stack of this site is base on the following frameworks:
+The technology stack of this site is based on the following frameworks:
 * [Typescript](http://www.typescriptlang.org/)
 * [Angular](https://angular.io/)
 * [Angular-Material](https://material.angular.io/)